 Because the various drugs differ in the relative affinity for these sites, a different balance of therapeutic effects is seen and hence differing indications, efficacy, contra-indications and side-effects.
 There are three subclasses of CCB:

-- Nifedipine - has more affinity for vascular smooth muscle and less for other sites; hence, it's value in Raynaud's disease.
+- Nifedipine - has more affinity for vascular smooth muscle and less for other sites; hence, its value in Raynaud's disease.
 It rarely precipitates heart failure, as negative inotropic effects are offset by reduction in afterload.
-Longer-acting preparations should only be used for angina (rarely) and hypertension.
+Longer-acting preparations should only be used for hypertension and angina (rarely).

-- Nicardipine - is similarly effective on smooth muscle and used for angina prophylaxis and hypertension.
+- Nicardipine - is similar to nifedipine in its effects on smooth muscle and is used for angina prophylaxis and hypertension.
 It is not licensed for use in Raynaud's disease.

-- Amlodipine and felodipine - similarly, these do not adversely affect myocardial contractility (with the risk of heart failure) and have a longer duration of action than nifedipine, making them useful in hypertension and angina.
+- Amlodipine and felodipine - are also similar to nifedipine and do not adversely affect myocardial contractility (with the risk of heart failure).
+They have a longer duration of action than nifedipine, making them useful in hypertension and angina.
 All are valuable in angina associated with coronary vasospasm.
 Side-effects relate to vasodilatation and may improve after a few days (headache, flushing).

-- Lacidipine and lercanidipine - again, are similar in effect to nifedipine but are only indicated for hypertension.
+- Lacidipine, lercanidipine, and isradipine - again, are similar in effect to nifedipine but are only indicated for hypertension.